Nathaniel (horse)

 Nathaniel (foaled 24 April 2008) is an Irish-bred British-trained Thoroughbred racehorse.
 Nathaniel failed to win in two races as a two-year-old but attracted attention by running Frankel to half a length at Newmarket.
 At three he recorded his first major win in the King Edward VII Stakes at Royal Ascot and then won Britain's most prestigious all-aged race, the King George VI and Queen Elizabeth Stakes over the same course and distance.
 Nathaniel returned in 2012 to win the Eclipse Stakes on his seasonal debut.
 Although he failed to win again he was placed in the King George, the Irish Champion Stakes and the Champion Stakes before being retired at the end of the year.
 During his racing career he earned £1,464,688.
 He made an immediate impact as a breeding stallion, siring the champion filly Enable in his first season at stud.

 Background

 Nathaniel is a bay colt with a large white star, sired by The Derby winner Galileo, out of the mare Magnificient Style.
 He was bred in Ireland by Kincorth Investments, a company owned by Lady Rothschild.
 Nathaniel is a half-brother of the Fillies' Mile winner Playful Act who was purchased in 2007 by Sheikh Mohammed's Darley Stud operation at the Keeneland breeding stock sale for a world record price of US$10.5 million.
 Magnificient Style's other progeny include Echoes in Eternity (Sun Chariot Stakes), Great Heavens (Irish Oaks) and Percussionist (Yorkshire Cup).

-The colt was named after his owner's son Nathaniel Philip Rothschild.
+The colt was named after his owner's son Nathaniel Rothschild.
 Nathaniel was sent into training with John Gosden at his Clarehaven Stables at Newmarket.
 He was ridden in all of his races by the Norwegian-born jockey William Buick.